What costs are involved?

-This cost can vary from $500-$800 and is independently set by the various anesthetists we work with.
+This cost can vary from $500-$2,000 and is independently set by the various Anesthetists that we work with.

-All appointments with the surgeon will be at no additional cost for life.
+All appointments with the surgeon will be bulk-billed for life.

-One year of online support with our Dietitians (including Webinars for Darwin patients) will be free.
+2 years of online support with our Dietitians (including Webinars for Darwin patients) will also be included.